Alan Cobham

 Sir Alan John Cobham, KBE, AFC (6 May 1894 – 21 October 1973) was an English aviation pioneer.

-Early life and family
+Early life

 As a child he attended Wilson's School, which was then in Camberwell, London.
 The school was relocated to the former site of Croydon Airport in 1975.
-In the summer of 1922 he married Gladys Lloyd, and they subsequently had two sons; Geoffrey (b.1925) and Michael (b.1927).

 After National Service and a short career at the Bar, Michael Cobham followed him into the Flight Refuelling business, and for many years was in charge of it.
-Lady Cobham died in 1961 at the age of 63.